Colorblind: The Rise Of Post-Racial Politics And The Retreat From Racial Equity (City Lights Open Media)

 In this powerful follow-up to Between Barack and a Hard Place, Tim Wise argues against ?colorblindness” and for a deeper color-consciousness in both public and private practice.
 We can only begin to move toward authentic social and economic equity through what Wise calls "illuminated individualism"?acknowledging the diverse identities that have shaped our perceptions, and the role that race continues to play in the maintenance of disparities between whites and people of color in the United States today.
 This is the first book to discuss the pitfalls of ?colorblindness” in the Obama era.

-Books similiar to Colorblind: The Rise Of Post-Racial Politics And The Retreat From Racial Equity (City Lights Open Media) may be found in the categories below:
+Colorblind: The Rise Of Post-Racial Politics And The Retreat From Racial Equity (City Lights Open Media) is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: